cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 > The above command returns no data and a `201` response code when successful.

 This endpoint updates the logo for an asset belonging to the organization specified in the `X-Org-Token` header.
+This means the old logo is removed and replaced by the new logo.

 ### HTTP Request